davidmalcolm/texi2rst/output/c++-specific-variable,-function,-and-type-attributes.rst

-  In Standard C++, objects defined at namespace scope are guaranteed to be initialized in an order in strict accordance with that of their definitions in a given translation unit.
+  In Standard C++, objects defined at namespace scope are guaranteed to be initialized in an order in strict accordance with that of their definitions *in a given translation unit*.
 No guarantee is made for initializations across translation units.
 However, GNU C++ allows users to control the order of initialization of objects defined at namespace scope with the ``init_priority`` attribute by specifying a relative ``priority``,